 However, iPhone help is at hand.
 To get the best out of your new handset, you need to take it through a series of steps.
 The process might look technical, but we break it down for you.

 With the increase in hacking incidents that target mobile phone users, upgrading your operating system to the latest version of iOS is essential.
 Therefore, before migrating to a new iPhone model, ensure that the old one is running the latest version of iOS.
 What’s more, turn the automatic update option on to get the latest version when released.

 When migrating from one iPhone model to another, there isn’t any need to start from scratch.
 To avoid data loss, simply clone your old phone.

 To achieve this, back up the old device prior to setting up the new one.
 Two back up options are iCloud or by computer.

 If you are running the latest iOS version, your iPhone automatically performs daily iCloud backups when connected to Wi-Fi.

 To find out the previous backup date, firstly go to the settings menu.
 Next tap on your Apple ID.
 Thirdly, click on iCloud and then finally to the iCloud backup.

-If a backup is recent, the slider will show a green color.
+If a backup is recent, the slider will show a green colour.
 If no update has taken place recently, tap on the slider to back up.